jirkamarsik/jirkamarsik.ruhoh.com/posts/type-raising-and-the-cooperative-construction-of-meaning.md

 after all a natural denotation for common nouns).
 As for the quantifier, we map it to a function that builds a universal quantification (see [generalized quantifiers] [GQ]).
-The first argument is the restricting predicate which the defines the range of the variable, the second argument is the predicate which is to be true in the domain of quantification.
+The first argument is the restricting predicate which defines the range of the variable, the second argument is the predicate which is to be true in the domain of quantification.

   [GQ]: http://en.wikipedia.org/wiki/Generalized_quantifier